 Dump Your RV Black and Grey Tanks

-OK, dumping your tanks is not really part of RV set up.
-You are going to need to do it while you are there so here’s how.
+OK, dumping your tanks is not really part of RV set up, but you are going to need to do it while you are there.
+Here are step by step instructions: How to Dump RV Waste Tanks: Easy (No Mess) Guide

 Now back to your RV campsite set up!